jesseotk/jesseotk.github.io/content/posts/ctf-thm-snapped-phishing-line.md

 ### Q7: When was the phishing domain that was used to host the phishing kit archive first registered? (format: YYYY-MM-DD)

-For this one, let's navigate over to ThreatBook and search for the URL "*kennaroads.buzz*".
+Now let's navigate over to ThreatBook and search for the URL "*kennaroads.buzz*".
 Under the *Whois* tab we can see the date and time when the domain was registered.

 ![08](/pics/snapped-phishing-line-ctf-writeup-08.webp)

 ### Q8: What was the email address of the user who submitted their password twice?

 Going back over to the `/data` directory we discovered earlier, we see that there is another directory called `/Update365` within the `/data` directory.
-If we open that up we find a delicious looking log file called **log.txt**.
+If we open that up we find a delicious looking *log* file called **log.txt**.

 ![09](/pics/snapped-phishing-line-ctf-writeup-09.webp)

-Opening up the **log.txt** file we can see all the saved data from the form on the phishing website.
+Opening up the **log.txt** file gives us all the saved data from the form on the phishing website.
 Upon further inspection, we can see that one poor employee submitted their password twice.

 ![10](/pics/snapped-phishing-line-ctf-writeup-10.webp)